oxc-project/acorn-test262/test-typescript/tests/cases/compiler/duplicateLocalVariable1.ts.md

                                 "start": 2038,
                                 "end": 2058,
                                 "raw": "\"Test for any error\"",
-                                "value": "Test for any error"
+                                "value": "Test for any error",
+                                "regex": null,
+                                "bigint": null
                               },
                               {
                                 "type": "FunctionExpression",